Romance scams

 I ended the relationship but lost over £14,500.
 If I hadn’t told my family, I could have lost a lot more than just my money.

-Please report a romance scam to Action Fraud in England and Wales, and to the police in Scotland on 101.
+To report a romance scam, call Action Fraud on 0300 123 2040 or visit actionfraud.police.uk in England and Wales.
+In Scotland, you can contact the police on 101.

 Always phone 999 in an emergency.